microsoft/BotFramework-WebChat/SPEECH.md

 ### Integrating Web Chat into your page

-This integration code is excerpted from the [sample named "Integrating with Cognitive Services Speech Services"][Integrating with Cognitive Services Speech Services sample].
+This integration code is excerpted from the [sample named "Integrating with Cognitive Services Speech Services"]Sample: [Integrating with Cognitive Services Speech Services].

 > To bring more focus to the integration part, we simplified the original sample code by using subscription key instead of authorization token.
 You should *always use authorization token* for production environment.